rdelpoux/INSA_TP_CommandeTempsReel_MCC/README.md

 	- Degradation of the control to adapt to the real-time implementation on dsPIC.
 It means constant sampled control and 16-bits fixed point variables.
 	- Comparison between the ideal and the real implementation cases.

-2. Experimental validation
+1. Experimental validation
 	- Real-time implementation of the sampled fixed point control and comparison with the theory.
-	-

-Ce projet détaille la modélisation et la commande d'un moteur à courant continu pour des applications temps réel sur cible microntroleurs Microchip dsPIC.

-Etapes avec l'outil de prototypage rapide Matlab-Simulink:
+	- Back to modeling with the analysis of experimental results.
+	- Updating models, commands and experimentation.

+## Getting started

-1. (En) [MCLV V2 board setup with Simulink for DC motor][Hardware_setup]
+[MCLV V2 board setup with Simulink for DC motor][Hardware_setup]

+## Modelling and Control of the DC motor

+1. (En) [Control Loop design][Control_Loop]

+## Simulation of the DC motor

 1. (En) [Data recording, Simulation and Validation][DataLog_And_Simulation]

-1. (En) [Control Loop design][Control_Loop]
+## Experimental validation